Character Search

 He also refers to Daredevil as "lawyer-man".
 Obviously, something is up; it'll be confirmed in later issues that this is really a robot deployed by Mr. Kline.

 So we shouldn't feel too bad when the Black Widow knocks him off a building, seemingly killing him.
 But she feels bad, and the police don't appreciate it either.
 The Widow starts muttering about the "Curse of the Black Widow" again, which is pretty nonsensical.
 The previous examples of her curse involved people that she loved dying.
-A super-villain dying during a fight that he started hardly should count towards the same Curse.
+A super-villain dying during a fight that he started should hardly count towards the same Curse.
 I don't like that the Widow is so full of self-doubt in these issues.

 Anyway, even though Daredevil tells her that he's as responsible for the Scorpion's death as she is, when she flees the police, he dutifully chases her down and brings her back.